MarcusMors/geekforgeeks_auto_dark_night_mode/README.md

 # Geeksforgeeks  Auto Dark Night mode

-This ViolentMonkey script was made with the purpose to let firefox users with disabled cookies to take care of their eyes.
+This ViolentMonkey script was made with the purpose to let firefox users with disabled cookies take care of their eyes.

 Geeksforgeeks theme settings are saved in cookies and not in the dark theme API